Associate Professor of English

 MFA, Creative Writing (Popular Fiction), University of Southern Maine

 Joined PC in 2001

 Faculty advisor, Figs & Thistles

-Courses taught: Freshman Composition (including Introduction to the Fairy Tale and Introduction to the Short Story), Creative Writing (Poetry, Short Fiction, Screenwriting, Children’s Books, Advanced Creative Writing), and English Education (Adolescent Literature and Teaching of Composition)
+Courses taught: Freshman Composition and Creative Writing (Poetry, Short Fiction, Screenwriting, Children’s Books, Fairy Tales, Advanced Creative Writing)

 Professional interests: Creative Writing; Fairy Tales, Folklore, and Mythology; Magic Realism & Fantasy; Film; Gender Studies; Comic Books & Graphic Novels; Pop Culture

 When I began teaching full-time in 1994, I had no idea where I would end up, or if teaching was really what I was called to do.
 The first half of my teaching career was peripatetic—four schools in six years, such being the life of an itinerant academic—and while I enjoyed the work, the sense of being perpetually in transition was not what I wanted.
 Then, in 2001, I came to Presbyterian College, a great place which I’m happy to call home.

 My favorite part of teaching at PC is working individually with students.
 I feel that the one-on-one conference is where I can be most effective in talking about writing, whether critical or creative, and in those individual conferences I can give my full attention to each student.